PPC-Trucking/V1/README.md

+# DO NOT USE THIS GAMEMODE!
+THIS IS JUST A TESTING VERSION WHICH IS  T O T A L L Y   N O T   S T A B L E  TO USE!

 # PPC Trucking V1

 This is a modified version of the popular "Trucking Gamemode" by [PowerPC603](http://forum.sa-mp.com/member.php?u=109984) for Grand Theft Auto [San Andreas Multiplayer](http://www.sa-mp.com) (SA:MP).
 You can find the original post on SA:MP forums here: http://forum.sa-mp.com/showthread.php?t=196493.